DataDog/chaos-controller/docs/disk_failure.md

 ### Notes

 :warning: If you target a node with a `"/"` filter path, the disruption will catch all openat syscalls of the node.
-If it's the case your last chance is to restart the node manually because you will not be able to connect remotely to the targeted node or do any command line.
+If it's the case, your last chance is to restart the node manually because you will not be able to connect remotely to it and do any command line.

 ### Known issues

-Because an eBPF program has a limited memory and you cannot do dynamic loop, the filter path could not exceed `62` characters
+Because an eBPF program has a limited memory and you cannot do dynamic loop, the filter path could not exceed `62` characters.

 Be sure to have a kernel build with eBPF: